MARTIMM/HikingCompanion/README.md

 ---
 # HikingCompanion Mobile Application

 Ok, done that, been there...
-This project will be abandoned because [the **Hiiker** app](https://hiiker.app/) does more less the same of what I had in mind.
+This project is abandoned because [the **Hiiker** app](https://hiiker.app/) does more less the same of what I had in mind.
 Even better, there are hikes available from all over the world!

 It was my first mobile experience so I had to learn many things and have started over a few times because of choosing the wrong developing tools.
 Now I have found my way into the matter I will focus myself on other apps.